DaisukeBekki/lightblue/README.md

 # README
 ## What is this repository for?

-* *lightblue* is a Japanese CCG parser with DTS representations
+* *lightblue* is a multi-lingual CCG parser with DTS representations
-* Copyright owner: Daisuke Bekki
+* Copyright owner: Daisuke Bekki and Bekki Laboratory

 ## Installing lightblue
 ### Prerequisite 1: Haskell Stack